sivantsiv/testdome/README.md

 # testdome
-Measure skills effectively with our online tests and save time by interviewing only the best candidates.
+TestDome: Measure skills effectively with the online tests and save time - C/C++.

+Development Environment: Microsoft Visual Studio 2019.
+ParallelExecution requires Linux to build and run it (pthread.)